 Can I Lighten my Baby’s Skin?

 Under a dermatologist’s care, lightening creams are used to treat specific skin conditions.
-But creams are also commonly used in some cultures to lighten skin tone overall—a practice that is especially dangerous for children.
+But creams are also commonly used in some cultures to lighten skin tone overall.
+This is a practice that is especially dangerous for children.

 The concern with skin lighteners is twofold.
 First, the compounds used to lighten skin have been linked to health concerns.
 Hydroquinone is a primary active ingredient in many skin lighteners (including those available by prescription).
 Hydroquinone has been linked to ochronosis or dark-bluish skin discoloration.
 It is also under investigation by the FDA for potentially being a carcinogen (cancer-causing agent).

-A 2011 article in the journal Prescrire International reviewed several studies involving thousands of people.
-They concluded that using skin lighteners regularly over large areas of the body can lead to irreversible skin problems, as well as increase the risk of high blood pressure, diabetes, and other system-wide diseases.
+A 2011 article in the journal Prescribe International reviewed several studies involving thousands of people.
+They concluded that using skin lighteners regularly over large areas of the body can lead to irreversible skin problems.
+As well as increase the risk of high blood pressure, diabetes, and other system-wide diseases.

 Children are at higher risk because their bodies are different from adults.
-Their skin is thinner and they have more of it related to their size (they can absorb more of whatever is on their skin into their bloodstream).
+Baby’s skin is thinner and they have more of it related to their size.
+They can absorb more of whatever is on their skin into their bloodstream.
 Agents in their blood are more likely to cross into their brain and nervous system because the barrier between these is immature (the blood-brain barrier).